software-tools-books/js4ds/_lessons/display.md

   </body>
 ```

-- FIXME: explain why we can't just use a loop
-  - Because it has to return something
+- Have to use `map` rather than a loop because the function has to return something
+  - Could build up a string through repeated concatenation, but this is cleaner
-- FIXME: explain need to return one root node
-  - Because one function call
+- *Must* return exactly one root node, because this is one function call

 ## Creating Components